George Rodger: Founding member of Magnum Photos and work in Africa

 In 1947, Rodger became a founding member of Magnum Photos.
 Over the next thirty years, he worked as a freelance photographer, taking on many expeditions and assignments to photograph the people, landscape and nature of African nations.
 Much of Rodger's photojournalism in Africa was published in National Geographic as well as other magazines and newspapers.

 His photographs made in 1948 and 1949 of indigenous people of the Nuba mountains, in the Sudanese province of Kordofan, and the Latuka and other tribes of southern Sudan, have been called "some of the most historically important and influential images taken in sub-Saharan Africa during the twentieth century".
 As Rodger wrote several years later, "When we came to leave the Nuba Jebels (mountains), we took with us only memories of a people ... so much more hospitable, chivalrous and gracious than many of us who live in the 'Dark Continents' outside Africa."
 In 1951, Rodger published his photo essay on the Nuba and Latuka also in National Geographic.
 In the 1960s, his pictures prompted controversial German photographer and filmmaker Leni Riefenstahl to travel to the Nuba mountains for her own photo stories on the Nuba people.

 A retrospective exhibition of Rodger's work was held at Imperial War Museum North in 2008.

 Personal life

 Rodger's first wife, Cicely, who travelled extensively with him in Africa, died during childbirth in 1949.
 In 1952, he married his American assistant Lois "Jinx" Witherspoon and the pair had two sons, one of whom, Peter, became a filmmaker in Britain.
-He was the grandfather of Elliot Rodger, who committed the 2014 Isla Vista killings in California, United States, where he killed six people and injured fourteen others before committing suicide.
+He was the grandfather of Elliot Rodger, who committed the 2014 Isla Vista killings in California, United States, where he killed six people and injured fourteen others before dying by suicide.